From first appointment to final payment: How patient access drives revenue

-In today’s consumer-centric healthcare world, patient access is not just about getting appointments; it’s a strategic lever for financial health, operational excellence, and patient loyalty.
-The journey patients take to connect with your practice shapes their lasting impression, their clinical outcomes, and your bottom line.
+In today’s consumer-centric healthcare world, patient access is not just about getting appointments.
+It is a strategic lever for financial health, operational excellence, and patient loyalty.
+The journey patients take to connect with a practice shapes their lasting impression, their clinical outcomes, and the organization’s bottom line.

 Even as digital tools proliferate, patient access remains one of healthcare’s biggest obstacles:

-• Delays in Scheduling: The average wait for a new patient appointment has jumped to 31 days; a 19 percent spike since 2022 and 48 percent higher than in 2004.
+• Delays in scheduling: the average wait for a new patient appointment has climbed to 31 days, a 19 percent increase since 2022 and 48 percent higher than in 2004, according to AMN Healthcare’s physician appointment wait time survey.

-• Staffing Headwinds: Patient access centers encounter turnover rates of 30 percent to 45 percent, with rising onboarding and training costs; high churn dilutes service levels and diverts attention from delivering quality patient care.
+• Staffing headwinds: contact centers across industries report turnover rates in the 30 to 45 percent range, with rising onboarding and training costs.
+While this figure reflects general call center benchmarks rather than patient-access-specific data, the same dynamic holds in healthcare: high churn dilutes service levels and pulls attention away from delivering quality patient care.

-Every barrier to access, from long wait times to missed appointments, isn’t just a patient inconvenience.
+Every barrier to access, from long wait times to missed appointments, is not just a patient inconvenience.
 It hinders cash flow.
-Patient access is where revenue begins, and organizations that modernize it will accelerate collections, reduce aged A/R, and protect margins.
+Patient access is where revenue begins, and organizations that modernize it will accelerate collections, reduce aged AR, and protect margins.

 Why redesign patient access now?
-Redesigning patient access isn’t just about convenience.
-It’s about meeting rising expectations and positioning your organization for sustainable growth.
+Redesigning patient access is not just about convenience.
+It is about meeting rising expectations and positioning an organization for sustainable growth.

-• Efficiency Gains: Streamlining access can reduce administrative costs by as much as 30% and keep schedules full.
+• Efficiency gains: Streamlining front-end access and reducing manual data-entry errors can meaningfully cut administrative costs and help keep schedules full.

-• Upfront Pricing: More than 90 percent of Americans want pricing details before care, and improved transparency strengthens loyalty while reducing anxiety and cancellations.
+• Upfront pricing: An overwhelming majority of Americans, in some surveys 90 percent or more, want pricing details before care, and improved transparency strengthens loyalty while reducing anxiety and cancellations.

 A modern patient access strategy combines technology, people, and process improvement to create a seamless and satisfying experience.
-Here’s where to focus:
+Here is where to focus:

 The evolving role of patient access call centers